Welcome to the Financial Literacy Resources Page!

 Financial Term to Know

 ‘Budget by omission’ noun.
 Meaning: When you refuse to write down or otherwise track your spending.
-Many scrape by with a budget by omission until creditors come knocking or they have an emergency and unpleasant realities have to be confronted.
+Many scrape by without a budget until creditors come knocking, or they have an emergency and unpleasant realities have to be confronted.

 Having a budget will help you to figure out where you are spending your money and where you could cut back.
 The tricky part is sticking to your budget.
 Need help with creating a budget you can live with?
 Check out Money Matters or any of the websites and resources below.